 The remote work revolution has well and truly arrived, and it’s likely to change the way we work well into the future.
 COVID-19 triggered a remote working social experiment of sorts through necessity, driving new investment in employee intranet software and communication tools.
+Organisations fast tracked their digital transformation to drive the employee experience.

 So now that we’re entering into new phases of the pandemic, are remote employees here to stay?
 The answer is absolutely, but perhaps in a more balanced way.